-The Municipal Pensions Oversight Board is accounted for as a proprietary fund engaged in business-type activities.
+The Board is accounted for as a proprietary fund engaged in business-type activities.
 The Board is considered a component unit of the State and its financial statements are presented in the comprehensive annual financial report of the State as a discretely presented component unit.

 During the third month of each quarter the Board receives, from the West Virginia Insurance Commission, a portion of the casualty & fire insurance premiums to distribute, net of operating expenses, to the municipal police and fire pension plans.
-In order to receive the premium distribution, there must be an actuarial study of the pension plan, the employer must make the required contributions and an annual report must be provided to the Board.
+To receive the premium distribution, there must be an actuarial study of the pension plan, the employer must make the required contributions and an annual report must be provided to the Board.